 We partner with California schools for successful energy projects.

-Since 2009, we've worked with more than 55 public school districts and private schools to plan and implement solar, storage and efficiency projects, many built with Prop.
+Since 2009, we've worked with more than 60 California public school districts and private schools to plan and implement solar, storage and efficiency projects, many built with Prop.
 39 funding, Power Purchase Agreements (PPAs), and California Renewable Energy Bonds (CREBs) with little or no up capital costs.

 Our efforts have helped to save school districts generate more than $200 million in energy savings, preserving and expanding resources for generations to come.

 We're proud to have helped realize so many successful energy projects for California schools.
 Our team of 11 professionals includes LEED and LEED AP certified environmental engineers and veteran project managers who are intimately familiar with the decision-making processes and priorities of public schools.

 We're deeply familiar with how public agencies work.
 One of our principals served for six years on a school board, where he was responsible for implementing his District's solar project, and another currently serves on his local water utility board.
 Since 2009, Sage has evaluated and implemented over 300 megawatts of renewable energy projects for more than 100 public and private organizations.

 Sage helps schools define ZNE, develop ZNE policies in compliance with Title 24 and other building energy efficiency standards and net zero energy requirements, and lay out clear pathways to meet these policies across their building portfolio.
 Sage works with clients to show how ZNE can be leveraged for LEED and other green building certifications, which can further improve the working environment of buildings.